RunestoneInteractive/thinkcspy/_sources/Lists/UsingListsasParameters.rst

 .. activecode:: ch09_mod2

-    def double_stuff(a_list):
+    def double_stuff(alist):
-        """ Return a new list in which contains doubles of the elements in a_list. """ new_list = []
+        """ Return a new list in which contains doubles of the elements in alist. """ new_list = []
-        for value in a_list:
+        for value in alist:
             new_elem = 2 * value
             new_list.append(new_elem)
         return new_list